 11. A little window will pop up entitled Authorization required.
 Click on the Review Permissions button.

 12. You might need to click in order to choose the Google account you are using to run your script.
 Click on the Allow button.

-13. On top of your script, you’ll see a little message stating Running function readData… (be patient, it might take a while)
+13. On top of your script, you’ll see a little message stating Running function readData.
+Be patient, as it might take a while to appear.

 14. When the message disappears, go back to your sheet and… VOILA!
 You’ll have retrieved your SQL data in your spreadsheet :)